Get Expert Pet Advice Straight to Your Inbox

 Could a simple cleaning of your furniture harm your cat?
 Yes!

-You may be surprised to learn that many common household disinfectants, patio cleaners and even hand soaps contain a chemical called benzalkonium chloride that is toxic to cats.
+You may be surprised to learn that many common household disinfectants, patio cleaners and even hand soaps contain a chemical called benzalkonium chloride

 During a busy morning surgery, next on my list was Mitzie the cat, who had lost her appetite.
-Mitzie’s people were extremely concerned because Mitzie loves her food and out of the blue, she just stopped eating.
+Mitzie’s people were extremely concerned because Mitzie loves her food and out of the blue, she just stopped eating

 They had even tempted her with prawns, which were usually guaranteed to disappear as if by magic.
 On this occasion, she’d shown a brave interest but dropped the prawn out of her mouth.
 This was the final straw that triggered a panicky phone call to the clinic.